Willie Lanier: Professional career

 In 1972, the Chiefs moved to Arrowhead Stadium.
 By 1974 the team's talent was depleted by age and injuries.
 After the conclusion of that season, Stram was fired after 15 years at the helm.

-The linebacking trio of Lanier, Lynch and fellow Hall of Famer Bobby Bell is recognized as one of the most talented in professional football history, lasting until Bell's retirement in December 1974 and the arrival of new head coach Paul Wiggin in 1975.
+The linebacking trio of Lanier, Lynch and fellow Hall of Famer Bobby Bell was one of the Leading Talents in professional football history, lasting until Bell's retirement in December 1974.

 Lanier was traded in April 1978 to the Baltimore Colts, but announced his retirement as an active player three months later on July 20, 1978.

 Lanier had 27 career interceptions, two returned for touchdowns, and 18 fumble recoveries.
 His nickname was "Contact", given by teammate Jerry Mays, because of the force with which Lanier hit opposing players.
 He later was nicknamed "Honey Bear" because of his bear-hug tackling style.
 Lanier missed the last four games of his rookie year with an injury.
 Over the next 10 seasons he only missed one game.

 Lanier was All-Pro, All-AFL or All-AFC from 1968 through 1975.
 He was chosen for the last two AFL All-Star games at the end of the 1968 and 1969 seasons.
 He played in the first six AFC-NFC Pro Bowl games after the merger of the AFL and NFL, and was MVP in the 1971 game.
 He was named AFC Player of the Year in 1971.
 In 1972, he was named NFL Man of the Year (now the Walter Payton NFL Man of the Year).

 Lanier was selected to the Chiefs' Hall of Honor in 1985.
 He was selected to the Pro Football Hall of Fame in 1986, with his enshrinement speech given by hall of fame Chiefs owner Lamar Hunt.
 The Chiefs retired Lanier's number in August 1992.
 He was selected to both the NFL 75th Anniversary All-Time Team in 1994 and the NFL 100th Anniversary All-Time Team in 2019.
 He was inducted into the Missouri Sports Hall of Fame in 1999.
 Also in 1999, he was ranked number 42 on The Sporting News list of the 100 Greatest Football Players, which also included his defensive teammates, Bobby Bell, Buck Buchanan, and Emmitt Thomas (ranked 66-68).
 He was ranked as the 80th greatest player of all time by The Athletic in its 2021 list.

-As a player, Lanier had great respect for hall of fame offensive tackle Bob Brown.
+While he was a player, Lanier spoke highly of hall of fame offensive tackle Bob Brown.